artineering-io/flair-docs/flair/materials/flair-shader.md

 {: .info}

 ---

+#### Feature Noise
+The _Feature Noise_ setting activates the fractalized 3D noise that is used for shader styles such as hatching, cat and sketch.
+Fractalized noise will always be the same pixel size, no matter how close or far the camera is from objects.
+This makes it ideal to recreate 2D effects which also preserve the pixel size on a canvas.

+---

 #### NoiseFX
 The _NoiseFX_ setting toggles the use of NoiseFX in the material and enables the NoiseFX section within the bottom of the Attribute Editor.
 This attribute is generally toggled automatically when the [NoiseFX](/flair/art-direction/noisefx/) tool is used and allows you to key and animate NoiseFX attributes when needed.